‘Woken by screams’: How 22 minute samurai sword attack turned Hainault into bloodbath

 It was just before 7am when loud screams woke the neighbourhood in the quiet suburb of Hainault on Tuesday morning.

-A grey transporter van had collided with the home of a “nice family” in Thurlow Gardens.
+A grey transporter van had collided with the home of a “nice family” in Laing Close.
 Fearing an accident had taken place, one man went over to see if the driver was ok before he was attacked.

 Stumbling out of the crash, a man in a yellow hoody asked a woman for his location before she saw him pull a huge blade out of his trousers and launch his attack.